DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>From start to finish, this album feels like a neverending soundscape of a psyche.
-The memory of *Never Enough* feels like a dream.
+The memory of *Never Enough* feels like a dream. <br>
 I&#x27;m realizing I don&#x27;t know how to talk about this album very much, and that I don&#x27;t know what to say.
 It&#x27;s fairly one-note, but that note is consistently catchy and exhilerating, yet still manages to throw in plenty of surprises while still staying within the same sound. </p>
   </div>